code-with-divyanshu/js-basic-project/README.md

     ## This repo have my some basic javascript projects.

     # Make a JavaScript Basic Projects:-

     1-Mini calander using HTML, CSS, and JavaScript.

+    2-Image Gallery using HTML, CSS, and JavaScript.